 - The Walt Whitman Award is given to honor a poet's first book.
-Contestants must be living citizens of the United States who have neither published, nor committed to publish, a volume of poetry 40 pages or more in length and in an edition of 500 or more copies, either in the U.S. or abroad.
-Books on a smaller scale, such as chapbooks and limited editions, will not disqualify a poet.
+Contestants must be living citizens of the United States who have neither published, nor committed to publish a book-length collection of poems (a volume of 40 pages or more in length) with a registered ISBN, either in the U.S. or abroad.
+Poems may have been previously published in periodicals or chapbooks, but the collection must not have been previously published (including self-publications and e-books).

 - Manuscripts must be of original poetry, in English, by one poet.
 There are no restrictions on the style of poetry or subject matter.
 Translations are not eligible.

-- Contestants may submit manuscripts elsewhere simultaneously, but must notify the Academy immediately if a manuscript becomes committed to another press.
+- Applicants may submit manuscripts elsewhere simultaneously but must notify the Academy immediately if a manuscript is accepted for publication by another press.
 A manuscript committed to another press is not eligible for the Walt Whitman Award.

 - Notification of contest results will be made by email.
 The Academy expects the judge's decision by April 2014.
 Louisiana State University Press will publish the winning manuscript in a paperback edition within one year of the judge's decision.